-To support farmland and historic preservation efforts, the Agency coordinates efforts with the State Historic Preservation Office (SHPO) and the Ohio Department of Agriculture (ODA).
+To support farmland and historic preservation efforts, the Agency coordinates efforts with the Ohio SHPO and ODA.
 Both agencies help assess local land use policy initiatives against which transportation projects are weighed.

-Because of its unique role in transportation planning, the LACRPC maintains a continuous liaison with ODPS.
-Using Federal 402 funding ODPS provides financial underwriting for the LACRPC Safe Community Grant.
+And, because of its unique role in transportation planning, the LACRPC maintains a continuous liaison with ODPS.
+Using Federal 402 funding, ODPS provides financial underwriting for the LACRPC Safe Community programming.

 The MPO continues to coordinate transportation projects and services with local community development initiatives.
-The MPO regularly supports data collection necessary for the updating of the County's Comprehensive Economic Development Strategy (CEDS) which identifies and prioritizes the community's most pressing needs to meet the eligibility criteria of the United States Economic Development Administration (USEDA) and the Ohio Development Services Agency (ODSA).
-The Agency also facilitates area community development initiatives that are funded with Community Development Block Grant (CDBG) monies administered by ODSA.
+The MPO regularly supports data collection necessary for the updating of the County's Comprehensive Economic Development Strategy (CEDS) which identifies and prioritizes the community's most pressing needs to meet the eligibility criteria of the United States Economic Development Administration (USEDA) and ODOD.
+The Agency also facilitates area community development initiatives that are funded with Community Development Block Grant (CDBG) monies administered by ODOD.